 St Peter Port & Coastal walking tours

-Between Saturday 30th March to Thursday 31st October on a daily basis these St Peter Port walking tours start at 10.30am from the Guernsey Information Centre as well as Tuesday and Thursday afternoons at 2.30pm.
-The walks run for approximately 1 1/2 hours and are flexible in nature, as each guide has created and researched their own route.
+From 1st April until 31st October 2024 join a fully fascinating tour of St Peter Port.
+The tours start from the Guernsey Information Centre every day with an extra walk on Wednesdays at 5.30pm.
+The walks run for approximately 1 1/2 - 2 hours and are flexible in nature, as each guide has created and researched their own route.
 Therefore it is also possible to take advantage of more than one town walk and as a different guide leads them, another route is highly probable.
-In addition, Coastal guided walks are also on offer every Saturday between 6th April to 28th September starting at 2.30pm from different locations each Saturday.
+In addition, Coastal guided walks are also on offer every Saturday between 1st April until 30th September starting at 2.30pm from different locations each Saturday.
 The walks are circular, run for approximately 2 hours and all start from a bus stop.
-These walks are priced at £8.00 pp, no booking required.
+These walks are priced at £10.00 per person, no booking required.

 Town walk from Gsy Information Centre with Ann Outram - firstname.lastname@example.org

 Coastal Walk at L'Eree with Andy Walker - email@example.com

 Town walk from Gsy Information Centre with Jackie Ward - firstname.lastname@example.org

 Two walking festivals are taking place during 2024

 Spring Walking Festival between 25th May to 9th June and Autumn Walking Festival between 14th to 29th September